HolosDev/CEREScript-Core01/Documents/Limitations.md

 ### SGRipt Only

-* Historic Variable and DB
+* Historical Variable and DB
+  * partially covered in CEREScript-Core, because of MaterialBalancer
   * Time-based index (VariablePosition)
+* Branching